 - c.
-OUTPATIENT MENTAL ILLNESS TREATMENT Outpatient services for Mental Illness are Covered Medical Services if provided by one of the following Providers: - 1) Hospital; - 2) Mental Health Treatment Center; - 3) Physician, psychiatrist, licensed clinical psychologist, licensed social worker, or licensed professional counselor.
+OUTPATIENT MENTAL ILLNESS TREATMENT Outpatient services for Mental Illness are Covered Medical Services if provided by one of the following Providers: - 1) Hospital; - 2) Mental Health Treatment Center; or - 3) Physician, psychiatrist, licensed clinical psychologist, licensed social worker, or licensed professional counselor.

-Benefits for Outpatient services are limited to the number of visits per Benefit Year specified in the current Schedule of Benefits.
+Benefits for Outpatient services are specified in the current Choices Enrollment Workbook Schedule of Benefits.

 d.
 PRECERTIFICATION OF INPATIENT ADMISSION - All admissions to an Inpatient facility are subject to a review of Medical Necessity by the Utilization Management Administrator.
-All denials of an admission, or portion thereof, by the Utilization Management Administrator on behalf of the Plan, shall result in the denial of all benefits and reimbursements related to the denied admission or the applicable portion of the denied admission.
+All denials of an admission or portion thereof, by the Utilization Management Administrator on behalf of the Plan, shall result in the denial of all benefits and reimbursements related to the denied admission or the applicable portion of the denied admission.

-35. Chemical Dependency (Alcohol and Drug Abuse) Treatment
+36. Chemical Dependency (Alcohol and Drug Abuse) Treatment